home-assistant/home-assistant.io/source/_components/homekit.markdown

 ### {% linkable_title Device Limit %}

-The HomeKit guidelines only allow a maximum of 100 unique acessories (`aid`) per bridge.
+The HomeKit guidelines only allow a maximum of 100 unique accessories (`aid`) per bridge.
 Be mindful of this when configuring the filter(s).

 ### {% linkable_title Persistence Storage %}